-The Geography Department typically hires 2-4 lecturers each year.
-These positions are advertised within the Department and, in most cases, are posted in the University's Position Vacancy Listing.
+The Geography Department typically hires 2-4 lecturers each academic year and occasionally in the summer.
+These positions are advertised within the Department and, in many cases, are posted in the University's Position Vacancy Listing.

 All Graduate Assistants receive a formal offer letter with the details of the specific appointment.
-Recipients are encouraged to read these letters carefully to be sure the benefits and responsibilities of the position are well-understood.
+Recipients are encouraged to read these letters carefully to be sure the benefits and responsibilities of the position are wellunderstood.
 Questions about the appointments can be directed to the Payroll and Benefits Specialist (room 170 Science Hall) or the Graduate Program Director (room143 Science Hall).